oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/README.md

 **IMPORTANT :** This section assumes that you have gone through all the pre-requisites in Section 1 and executed all the steps based on your environment.
 Do not uncompress the binaries and patches.

 To assist in building the images, you can use the [buildContainerImage.sh](https://github.com/oracle/docker-images/blob/master/OracleDatabase/RAC/OracleRealApplicationClusters/dockerfiles/buildContainerImage.sh) script.
-See below for instructions and usage.
+See the following for instructions and usage.

 ```
 ./buildContainerImage.sh -v <Software Version>
 #  e.g., ./buildContainerImage.sh -v 21.3.0
 ```

-For detailed usage of the command, please execute the following command:
+For detailed usage of the command, execute the following command:

 ```
 #  ./buildContainerImage.sh -h